 - File size: 1gb or less

 You can get a detailed list of specifications and guidelines by visiting Snapchat’s Business Help Center.

 Now that you know about the different types of Snapchat Ads, let’s move on to creating one!

-Before you begin creating an ad, you need to have a Snapchat Business account.
+The first step to starting your Snapchat advertising journey is to create a Snapchat Business account.
 You can follow these simple steps to create one for your brand/business:

 Step 1: Head over to Snapchat Business account and click on ‘Create an account’.

 Step 2: Fill out your details like name, email ID and date of birth on the next page and click on ‘Sign Up & Accept’